No9005/universityJobDay/README.md

 Therefore chrome and safari are not supportet as browsers!

 # Needed:
 Python 3.7, pip & pipenv.

 # Installation guide for Windows and Unix-Systems:
 Prerequisite:
-Download and install python 3.7 for your system from: https://www.python.org/downloads/release/python-377/ or use your packagemanager to install it.
+Download and install python 3.7 for your system from either https://www.python.org/downloads/release/python-377/ or use your packagemanager to install it.

 ## For Windows user
-- open new terminal
+- open up a new terminal
 - type: 'pip3 install pipenv' (without '')
-_NOTE: if the 'command' 'pip3' or 'pipenv' is not found after installing python, you have to make sure your PATH variables are set correctly._
+_NOTE: if the 'command' 'pip3' or 'pipenv' is not found after installing python, you have to ensure that the PATH variables are set correctly._

 ## For Unix-like system user
-- open new terminal and type (without quotes):
+- open up a new terminal and type (without quotes):
 - 'sudo apt-get update'
 - 'sudo apt-get install python3-pip'
 - 'pip3 install pipenv

 # app startup: